 Pupils with asthma must carry their reliever inhaler/reliever treatments and care plan with them while in school and on school trips.
-Younger pupils may have a box in the classroom, containing their plan and medications.
-The teacher supervises any administration as per care plan.
-When younger pupils leave the classroom, for PE etc, the box is taken with them.
+Younger pupils may have a named container in the classroom, containing their plan and medications/inhaler.
+The teacher supervises any administration as per care plan and lets the nurses / parents know.
+When younger pupils leave the classroom to move to a different location on campus e.g PE, the container must be taken with them.
 Pupils are encouraged to participate actively in managing their own health.
-Pupils must not share inhalers.
+Pupils must not share inhalers / medications.